-- PIs for accepted observing proposals receive e-mails before the first observation is performed, which will describe in detail how to get access to the NRT data. - In the case the data are from a proposal where the PI(s) come(s) from a country other than the Russian Federation, the ISDC maintains a publicly available list with links to the NRT and CONS data, together with the appropriate information on accepted data rights to targets (or science).
-In the case the data are from a proposal where the PI(s) come(s) from the Russian Federation, the NRT data will be accessible to the PI(s) only (while other Russian Federation scientists may access the rest of the field of these observations via the Russian Science Data Centre, see Sections 1.5 and 5.1).
+- PIs for accepted observing proposals receive e-mails before the first observation is performed, which will describe in detail how to get access to the NRT data. - In the case the data are from a proposal where the PI comes from a country other than the Russian Federation, the ISDC maintains a publicly available list with links to the NRT and CONS data, together with the appropriate information on accepted data rights to targets (or science).
+In the case the data are from a proposal where the PI comes from the Russian Federation, the NRT data will be accessible to the PI only (while other Russian Federation scientists may access the rest of the field of these observations via the Russian Science Data Centre, see Section 5.1).
 For the CONS data of these observations, the ISDC will maintain again publicly available list with links to these CONS data, also together with the appropriate information on accepted data rights to targets (or science).

-The archiving of the data takes place after ISDC has received the CONS data from ESA, and has processed them.
+The archiving of the data takes place after ISDC has received the CONS data from MOC, and has processed them.
 The whole process takes about one month from the end of the observation.
 Note that NRT data will be deleted when CONS data are available.
 The ISDC, in consultation with ISOC, will take measures to ensure that the TAC-approved one-year proprietary nature of the data (or science) rights of the data are respected

 All archived public data can be downloaded from the ISDC via rsync or through a web archive browser.
 Download via rsync is more direct but requires knowledge of the exact name or location of the data, whereas the web interface allows queries to the database by object name, coordinates, time interval and other parameters.
 The data selected through the web interface can be transferred using a script generated by the web interface.
-The typical data download rate from ISDC is 1 Gbyte/hour via rsync.
-Note that ISDC does not assume any responsibility for the public and Geneva University network capacity in regards to the transfer of large data volumes.